Peperworx/GAImeMasterWebsocket/README.md

 gAImeMasterWebsocket is the websocket backend for [gAImeMaster](https://github.com/wireboy5/GAImeMaster) It handles things such as creating and joining parties, handling chat messages, and handling adventures.

+## Contributing
+If you want to contribute, clone the repo, make your changes, and then send a pull request.
+Want ideas on what to contribute?
+Take a look at our trello here: https://trello.com/b/mnbWADDB/gaimemaster
+And our discord server here: https://discord.gg/eHemqCN (Its really lonely for now.)

 ## Instructions for running:
 ### Linux:
 Install python3 if you have not already: